spencerparkin/Frumpy/README.md

 ![snapshot](https://github.com/spencerparkin/Frumpy/blob/master/Screenshot.png?raw=true)

-Here I've compared what I'm rendering against what 3Ds Max renders.
-As you can see, the Frumpy render looks like total crap in comparison.
-I still have some bugs to work out, clearly.
+As you can see, it looks like crap, and there's something wrong with the texturing on the spout.
-But it's getting there.
+I'm not yet sure where the math is becoming too unstable or is perhaps just plain wrong.

-You can also see that it renders at an abismal 9.5 frames per second with only 400x400 pixel resolution.
+You can also see that it renders at an abismal frame-rate, even at low resolution.
 I'm not sure how to get that to go faster at the moment.